mlohajner/AFST/afst2/README.md

 - the path or SMB share can't be resolved on the remote's own end,
 - or anything else goes sideways

-This fallback is evaluated **per side, independently.**
-SOURCE and DEST are judged separately - one can succeed via the "fast path" while the other falls back, and the sync still completes correctly.
+This fallback is evaluated for both SOURCE and DESTINATION - one can succeed via the "fast path" while the other falls back, and the sync still completes correctly.
 This also means AFST2 works unmodified even when invoked from a third machine where *both* SOURCE and DEST are remote to it.

 ### In short